Abbyls/gazebo-ros-plugins/README.md

 ```
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:~/ur5e_plugins/devel/lib
 ```
-this is a temporary setting, which is available in this terminal, if you want to use it frequently, add it into ~/.bashrc\
+This is a temporary setting, which is available in this terminal, if you want to use it frequently, add it into ~/.bashrc file\

 2. add this into your gazebo model file:
 ```
 <plugin name="eePose_plugin" filename="libeePose_plugin.so"/>